-The Graduate Advisory Committee (GAC) is a small group of faculty who deal with important issues regarding the Molecular Biology Program, as they arise.
+The GAC is a small group of faculty who deal with important issues regarding the Molecular Biology Program, as they arise.
 GAC faculty also serve as additional mentors for our students, beyond their thesis advisor and committee members.

 The Molecular Biology Program has been supported by a T32 from the National Institutes of Health since 1999, which supports graduate student training in their second and third years.